bpolaszek/querystring/doc/Instanciation.md

 # Instanciation

-You can create a `QueryString` object from a string or an array of values.
+You can create a `QueryString` object from a PSR-7 `UriInterface` object, a string or an array of values.

 ```php
 require_once __DIR__ . '/vendor/autoload.php';